 As part of this phase, we completed some pre-procurement activities to help support the procurement stage of the programme.
 This included using the findings from Discovery 1.0 and 2.0 and undertaking engagement exercises with users and stakeholders.

 We completed a deep dive into the 7 functional areas and engaged with key strategic partners and stakeholders to identify the business needs associated with those functional areas.
 This has helped us identify, understand, refine and validate the user and business needs for the future NHS workforce solution.
-These will be key in the procurement stage of the programme which is due to start in summer 2022.
+These will be key in the procurement stage of the programme which is now underway.

 Primary care discovery